• Yes, I currently have a limited number of openings.

 Side note: Attending therapy on a regular basis (i.e., weekly) without a long interval in between sessions will move you along faster than frequently missing appointments or going long periods without seeing the therapist.
 In these cases, therapists often have to review old material, and are sometimes forced to start back at square one.

-• I am only providing sessions virtually via a HIPPA-secure version of Zoom.
+• I am only providing sessions virtually via a HIPPA-secure telehealth platform.

-Patients may be located anywhere in California at the time of the session, may be a California resident temporarily elsewhere, or may be located in jurisdictions that allow treatment by a therapist holding a California license.
+Patients may be located anywhere in the state of California at the time of the session, may be a California resident temporarily elsewhere, or may be located in jurisdictions that allow treatment by a therapist holding a California license.

-So far this has worked out very well for most patients given reduced travel costs.
-Additionally, if you travel for work virtual therapy may offer the added benefit of easier access.
+This has worked out very well for most patients given reduced travel costs.
+Additionally, virtual therapy may offer the added benefit of easier access for those individuals who travel for work.

 • Yes, we will first schedule a brief phone consultation to discuss what you’re looking for and scheduling.
 This helps ensure I’m a good fit for your needs.
 Finding the right therapist is a key component to good outcomes and good treatment.